coreeng/core-platform-docs/content/changelogs/corectl.md

 This is a CLI tool for CECG's [Core Platform](https://www.cecg.io/core-platform/)!
 From connecting to cluster, creating templated applications and a lot more!

+## v0.30.5

+### What's Changed

+* Update for core-platform 0.30.10 by @kkonstan

+## v0.30.4

+### What's Changed

+* Update go dependencies by @kkonstan
+* Integration tests cleanup by @kkonstan
+* Update dependencies by @kkonstan
+* Show changelogs for multiple outstanding releases by @tim-codes
+* Fall back silently when no environments.yaml exists to avoid confusion by @kkonstan
+* Initial routine changes to use config/GetCorectl... functions by @withnale

 ## v0.30.3

 ### What's Changed